anephenix/sarus/README.md

 - Record messages to deliver if the WebSocket connection is closed, and deliver them once there is an open WebSocket connection.

-- Retrieve messages that would have been delivered by the WebSocket server during a period of being disconnected (requires using a WebSocket server which supports retrieving messages for a client to receive).

 ### Install